 With its roots embedded in the Netherlands Cancer Institute, innovative med-tech start-up Sirius Medical was born to make things better.
 The Sirius Pintuition System was developed by and for surgeons addressing a clear clinical need with a solution that simply makes sense.
-Our mission is to improve health for cancer patients by delivering unsurpassed, yet affordable solutions that enable precise and efficient surgical removal of tumors.
+Our mission is to improve care for cancer patients by delivering unsurpassed, yet affordable solutions that enable precise and efficient surgical removal of tumors.
 For more information please visit www.sirius-medical.com

 For further information please contact Jan Willem Beijer, Marketing and Sales, Sirius Medical.